mpv-player/mpv/DOCS/man/vf.rst

     .. warning::

         This does not do OSD rendering.
-If you see OSD or subtitles, then these have been renderer by the VO backend (or the ``sub`` video filter).
-This is normally done in software, and potentially questionable quality.
+If you see OSD, then it has been rendered by the VO backend.
+(Subtitles are rendered by the ``gpu`` filter, if possible.)

     .. warning::